 In addition to being adjusted for participation service, the lifetime limit may be adjusted for compensation.
 Specifically, if the business owner’s compensation is too low, the lifetime limit may be reduced.

 Without going into a lot of detail, the adjustment for compensation is based on a 3-year average of compensation.
-It also phases in over a 10-year period (using a different definition of service than participation service).
+It also phases in over 10 years (using a different definition of service than participation service).
 Further detail regarding the adjustment for compensation was provided previously in the article regarding annual contribution limits.

 In summary, to receive the full lifetime limit, a business owner may need to increase their compensation.
 If their objective is to receive the full lifetime limit, your actuary can calculate the level of compensation required.